croz-ltd/ibm-api-connect/AWS-EKS-APICv2018/README.md

 For management, analytics and portal docker images apicup command-line tools help you to push proper images to AWS ECR.
 This makes a process of pushing all images in each APIC k8s archive much easier.
+The version of an apicup tool determines which version of APIC are you installing so make sure the apicup version you are using is the same as a version of downloaded APIC docker image archives.

 ### APIC installation using apicup comand line tool